yassmin-ac/USDA-Agricultural-Analysis/README.md

 *The three categories identify California, Wisconsin, and New York as the top states.
 Next, we will take a closer look at each of these states.*

-### Leading states and their best-performing years
+### Leading States and Their Best Performing Years

 Finally, we will analyze milk’s top five performing years for each state to assess whether the most recent years are the best, as well as to identify any significant discrepancies among them.